 Frustrum, and frustrum.for have already been mentioned.
 Here attention is drawn to the two utilities, namely:

-The frustrum.dat file is too long to insert here; but the following extracts are worth commenting upon:
+file is too long to insert here; but the following extracts are

 98 1 2 27 26 -21 26 27 77 76 -22 76 77 52 51 -23 51 52 2 1 -24 2 3 28 27 -25

-in the middle, which indicate that there are 98 facets, and that the colours are 'transparent' (becuse their colour numbers are negative); and
+which indicates that there are 98 facets, and that the colours are 'transparent' (because their colour numbers are negative); and (b) in the middle,

 All is therefore perfectly understandable; but it is evident that even such a simple body requires a geometry-definition file of significant size; so editing by hand is out of the question.